itsa/uploader/README.md

 # uploader
-Fileuploader using XMLHttpRequest 2, uploads files in chuncks
+Fileuploader using XMLHttpRequest2, uploads files in chuncks